Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Method

 \section{Method}

-Our goal is to generate a digital human avatar (neural actor) from multi-view RGB images that can be relighted, pose-controlled and rendered from novel viewpoints at test time.
-We decompose the observed appearance into normals, visibility w.r.t.~the light sources, and BRDF represented as albedo and roughness.
-With these components and an environment map, we employ the microfacet model~\cite{Microfacet_model_EG07} to render again the observed images.
+Our goal is to learn a digital human avatar (neural actor) from RGB images that models pose-dependent effects and can be relighted, pose-controlled, and rendered from novel viewpoints at test time.
+To achieve relighting, we decompose the observed appearance into normals, visibility with respect to each light source, and BRDF represented as albedo and roughness.
+With these components and an environment map, we employ the microfacet model~\cite{Microfacet_model_EG07} to render the output image of our method, which is compared to the observed images.
 In addition---since we target a drivable actor---the geometry components need to be controllable by the skeletal pose.

-\cref{fig:method} shows an overview of our method divided into three main parts.
-The first part is a pose-driven geometry model, where the goal is to obtain a skeleton-controllable implicit 3D density field that models the geometry of the actor with pose-dependent deformations.
-The second part is the new intrinsic decomposition model whose goal is to disentangle geometry represented as normal and visibility information, and material properties as albedo and roughness.
-Our key insight is to represent these components in UV space rather than in 3D coordinates and use the neural field as a guide in the mapping function between 3D and UV spaces.
-Finally, we integrate the microfacet model into our rendering pipeline that takes as input the disentangled components (i.e., normal, visibility, albedo, and roughness) and an environment map, and renders the image of the neural actor in an arbitrary pose from a free-viewpoint.
+Fig.~\ref{fig:method} shows an overview of our method divided into three main components.
+The first is a pose-driven implicit geometry model, where the goal is to obtain a skeleton-controllable implicit 3D density field that models the geometry of the actor with pose-dependent deformations.
+This model is adapted from Neural Actor~\cite{liu2021neural} and is depicted here since our approach builds upon its internal design.
+Note that Neural Actor does not perform intrinsic decomposition and is unable to perform relighting or appearance editing, which is our main goal.
+The second component is our proposed intrinsic decomposition approach whose goal is to disentangle geometry represented as normal and visibility information, and material properties as albedo and roughness.
+Our key insight is to represent these components in UV space rather than in 3D coordinates, using the density field as guidance in the mapping function between 3D and UV spaces.
+This allows our method to model complex deformations that are pose-dependent in a compact UV map that can be easily computed and queried.
+Finally, we integrate the microfacet model~\cite{Microfacet_model_EG07} into our rendering pipeline that takes as input the disentangled components (i.e., normal, visibility, albedo, and roughness) and an environment map, and renders the image of the neural actor in an arbitrary pose and light condition from a free-viewpoint.